dmcnich/cholasa/things-do/boat-trips.md

 The harbour facilities are very limited and are subject to a fee, payable at the Pier Office (about £10.00 per four days or £31.50 per month to use the harbour).
 It is possible to launch quite easily at the main slipway, and to launch or recover using the more sheltered one within the harbour (£4.00 to cover both launch and recovery).

 Facilities for visiting yachts are largely restricted to the close-boarding along the northwest section of the main pier - for which there is a charge (about £10.00 per four days up to 10m, about £15.00 over 10m).
 The slipway and harbour are entirely tidal and not normally a convenient option.
-For further information, please contact the <a href="mailto:byrne@colonsay.org.uk">harbour-master</a>.
+For further information, please contact the [harbour-master](mailto:byrne@colonsay.org.uk).

 # !!!